An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Abstract

 \section{Abstract}

-We delineate the complete structure of steady laminar flows within a stably stratified, valley-shaped triangular cavity heated from below through linear stability analysis and Navier-Stokes simulations.
+We delineate the structure of steady laminar flows within a stably stratified, valley-shaped triangular cavity heated from below through linear stability analysis and Navier-Stokes simulations.
 Our formulation follows Prandtl's idealization of mountain and valley flows.
-We derive an exact solution to the quiescent conduction state, which bifurcates to two pairs of flow patterns with symmetric and asymmetric circulations in the valley-shaped cavity.
+We derive an exact solution to the quiescent conduction state, which bifurcates to two pairs of flow patterns with symmetric and asymmetric circulations in the valley-shaped enclosure.
 We characterize the flow via the stratification perturbation parameter, $\Pi_s$, which is a measure of the strength of the surface heat flux relative to the strength of the background stable stratification, while keeping other dimensionless parameters fixed.
 At very low $\Pi_s$ values, the pure conduction state remains stable.
 Beyond a threshold value of $\Pi_s$, a unique bifurcation event transpires, giving rise to two discernible types of eigenmodes.
 One type is marked by a single dominant circulation positioned at the valley's center, while the other one exhibits dual circulations of equal strength within the same central valley region.
 Notably, the critical value associated with the central-circulation eigenmode is marginally lower than that of the dual-circulation eigenmode.
 Through three-dimensional Navier-Stokes simulations, we confirm that the central-circulation eigenmode generates a pair of asymmetric steady states, whereas the dual-circulation eigenmode leads to distinct upslope and downslope symmetric convection patterns.
-The dissimilarity between the two dual-circulation patterns originates from the absence of a horizontal symmetry axis ($x$-axis) within the geometry.
-Linear stability analysis and three-dimensional Navier-Stokes simulations jointly confirm the linear instability of the two dual-circulation states, indicating that the slightest asymmetric perturbation will induce a transition towards the asymmetric steady state.
+Linear stability analysis and three-dimensional Navier-Stokes simulations jointly confirm the linear instability of the two dual-circulation states, indicating that the slightest asymmetric perturbation will induce a transition towards the asymmetric steady state, which is the primary state for the parameter values considered here.
 Overall, our investigation reveals that, for a given set of dimensionless parameters, the Navier-Stokes equations admit at least five possible steady-state solutions.
-Two of these solutions, namely the quiescent, pure conduction state as well as the counter-intuitive symmetric downslope state, have previously been overlooked in stably stratified valley-shaped cavities heated from below.
-Additionally, we show that, contrary to previous studies, the asymmetric flow state is the primary and expected state due to the instability of the symmetric state at all parameter values investigated here.
+Two of these solutions, namely the quiescent, pure conduction state and the counter-intuitive symmetric downslope state, have previously been overlooked in stably stratified valley-shaped enclosures heated from below.
+Taken together, these five flow solutions reveal an intriguing bifurcation structure, encompassing both a perfect pitchfork bifurcation and a nested bifurcation that gives rise to two distinct states.
+The inner bifurcation, while resembling a pitchfork in some respects, does not break any symmetry of the valley due to the lack of any possible horizontal axis of symmetry.
+The categorization of this inner bifurcation remains an unresolved matter, as it does not conform to any established descriptions of canonical bifurcations.

 \keywords{stratified flows, pitchfork bifurcation, anabatic slope flows}